pablofs20/UMU-MISP-FL/README.md

 soon.

 ## Launch
-First, run the 'aggregator.py' module.
+First, execute the 'aggregator.py' module.
 This module has no command line parameters, so simply run:

 ```
 python aggregator.py